-In addition to his novels, the author has written several essays that delve into the subjugation and genocide of the Native American as well as the reasoning and justifications for such actions by those who have sought to expel, erase, and destroy western indigenous cultures.
+In addition to his novels, the author has written several essays that delve into the subjugation and genocide of the Native American as well as the reasoning and justifications for such actions by those who have sought to expel, erase, and destroy western Indigenous cultures.
 One such work includes the author’s Master’s Thesis entitled, The Generation of 1837: Attitudes, Policies, and Actions Toward Indian Populations of Argentina.
 This particular work analyzes the extinguishment of Pampas Indians throughout the nineteenth century as influenced and justified through the words and works of a group of political and intellectual elite known as the Generation of 1837.
 Regarding the Dakota Indians of Minnesota, the author has completed several works such as an essay entitled,Unwarranted Expulsion: The Removal of the Winnebago Indians.
-This work discusses the exile of the Winnebago Indians from the state of Minnesota as a result of the Dakota War despite their very limited involvement in the conflict.
+This work discusses the exile of the Ho-Chunk Indians from the state of Minnesota as a result of the Dakota War despite their very limited involvement in the conflict.
 The author has also completed a work titled, A Welcome Tragedy: Factors that Led to the U.S.-Dakota Conflict of 1862 in which the author concludes that the U.S.-Dakota War was the foreseeable result of years of misconduct, fraud and exploitation which was fostered by a corrupt Indian system.

 Colin Mustful resides in Roseville, Minnesota and has a Master of Arts in History from Minnesota State University, Mankato and a Master of Fine Arts in Creative Writing from Augsburg University.
 He is also the founder and editor of History Through Fiction, an independent press that strives to provide readers with high quality fiction that is rooted in detailed and accurate historical facts and documents.